TooLazyToWriteCode/epam-js-hw4-fin-proj/README.md

         and it to get them.
 -   [ ] Make a maintainable architecture, at least separate the business logic from the views.

+## Installation

+1. Install Yarn by running `npm i -g yarn`.
+2. Install the dependencies by running `yarn install`.
+3. (optional) Install the recommendations in VSCode.